BLOG

 AspectThresholdAgency

 Billing approachAdvertisers are charged when they hit spending limits or after 30 days, whichever is sooner.
-The cycle restarts with each charge and spending limits go up.Through monthly invoicing, advertisers can accumulate their advertising expenses during a month and then receive a single, combined invoice at the month’s end.
-This flexibility allows advertisers to reallocate funds if an account is suspended.
+The cycle restarts with each charge and spending limits go up.Advertisers pay in advance, but they have the option to withdraw any unspent budget.

 Expertise and SupportRequires advertisers to manage their own campaignsProvides professional campaign management